MicrosoftDocs/azure-reference-other/stream-analytics-docs/isfirst-azure-stream-analytics.md

 FROM Input
 ```

- Indicate whether an event is the first event with value greater than 50 within 10 minute intervals
+ Indicate whether an event is the first event with value greater than 50 within 10 minute tumbling intervals
 per deviceid:

 ```SQL